tjwp/dapr-ruby-sdk/README.md

 # Dapr SDK for Ruby

-This is the Dapr SDK for Ruby, based on the auto-generated proto client.<br>
+This is a Dapr SDK for Ruby, based on the auto-generated proto client.<br>

-For more info on Dapr and gRPC, visit [this link](https://github.com/dapr/docs/tree/master/howto/create-grpc-app).
+For more infomation on Dapr and gRPC see the [getting started guides](https://docs.dapr.io/getting-started/).

 The repository generates the following package
 - dapr-client

+## Supported Versions

+The auto-generated proto client and the examples is this repo are based on Dapr v1.0.0.

 ## Installation